coreos/grafiti/README.md

 ### Environment variables

-In addition to, or in lieu of, a config file, grafiti can be configured with the following environment variables:
+Grafiti can be configured with the following environment variables in addition to, or in lieu of, a config file:

- * `AWS_REGION` corresponds to the `region` config file field.
  * `GRF_START_HOUR` corresponds to the `startHour` config file field.
  * `GRF_END_HOUR` corresponds to the `endHour` config file field.
  * `GRF_START_TIMESTAMP` corresponds to the `startTimeStamp` config file field.